Austin Arnett: Early career

 Arnett started his professional MMA career in 2012 and fought primarily on the regional circuit of the Pacific Northwest United States.
 He amassed a record of 15–3 before signed by UFC.

 Dana White's Tuesday Night Contention Series

 Arnett faced Brandon Davis on August 1, 2017, at Dana White's Contender Series 4.
 He lost the fight via unanimous decision.

 Ultimate Fighting Championship

 Arnett made his promotional debut on January 27, 2018, against Cory Sandhagen at UFC on Fox 27.
 He lost the fight via technical knockout in round two.

 Arnett faced Hakeem Dawodu on July 28, 2018, at UFC on Fox 30.
 He lost the fight via unanimous decision.

 Arnett faced Humberto Bandenay on November 17, 2018, at UFC Fight Night: Magny vs. Ponzinibbio.
 He won the fight via unanimous decision.

 Arnett faced Shane Young on February 10, 2019, at UFC 234.
 He lost the fight via unanimous decision.

-In September 2019, it was reported that Arnett was released by the UFC.
+On July 7, 2019, it was reported that Arnett was released by the UFC.